Rotation formulations in three dimensions

-In geometry, there exist various rotation formalisms to express a rotation in three dimensions as a mathematical transformation.
+In geometry, there exist various formulations to express a rotation in three dimensions as a mathematical transformation.
 In physics, this concept is applied to classical mechanics where rotational (or angular) kinematics is the science of quantitative description of a purely rotational motion.
 The orientation of an object at a given instant is described with the same tools, as it is defined as an imaginary rotation from a reference placement in space, rather than an actually observed rotation from a previous placement in space.

 According to Euler's rotation theorem, the rotation of a rigid body (or three-dimensional coordinate system with a fixed origin) is described by a single rotation about some axis.
 Such a rotation may be uniquely described by a minimum of three real parameters.
 However, for various reasons, there are several ways to represent it.
 Many of these representations use more than the necessary minimum of three parameters, although each of them still has only three degrees of freedom.

 An example where rotation representation is used is in computer vision, where an automated observer needs to track a target.
 Consider a rigid body, with three orthogonal unit vectors fixed to its body (representing the three axes of the object's local coordinate system).
 The basic problem is to specify the orientation of these three unit vectors, and hence the rigid body, with respect to the observer's coordinate system, regarded as a reference placement in space.

 Rotations and motions

-Rotation formalisms are focused on proper (orientation-preserving) motions of the Euclidean space with one fixed point, that a rotation refers to.
+Rotation formulations are focused on proper (orientation-preserving) motions of the Euclidean space with one fixed point, that a rotation refers to.
 Although physical motions with a fixed point are an important case (such as ones described in the center-of-mass frame, or motions of a joint), this approach creates a knowledge about all motions.
 Any proper motion of the Euclidean space decomposes to a rotation around the origin and a translation.
 Whichever the order of their composition will be, the "pure" rotation component wouldn't change, uniquely determined by the complete motion.

 One can also understand "pure" rotations as linear maps in a vector space equipped with Euclidean structure, not as maps of points of a corresponding affine space.
-In other words, a rotation formalism captures only the rotational part of a motion, that contains three degrees of freedom, and ignores the translational part, that contains another three.
+In other words, a rotation formulations captures only the rotational part of a motion, that contains three degrees of freedom, and ignores the translational part, that contains another three.

 When representing a rotation as numbers in a computer, some people prefer the quaternion representation or the axis+angle representation, because they avoid the gimbal lock that can occur with Euler rotations.

-Formalism alternatives
+Alternatives

 Rotation matrix

 The above-mentioned triad of unit vectors is also called a basis.
 Specifying the coordinates (components) of vectors of this basis in its current (rotated) position, in terms of the reference (non-rotated) coordinate axes, will completely describe the rotation.
 The three unit vectors, û, v̂ and ŵ, that form the rotated basis each consist of 3 coordinates, yielding a total of 9 parameters.